-For this award mechanism, direct costs may be requested for (not all-inclusive):
+For this award mechanism, direct costs may be requested for:

 - Travel in support of multidisciplinary collaborations. - Costs for three investigators to travel to one scientific/technical meeting per year.
-The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from the FY23 BCRP Breakthrough Award Level 3.
+The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from the FY24 BCRP Breakthrough Award Level 3.